 Nestled in the heart of Puget Sound on Bainbridge Island, Fletcher Bay is part of Washington’s Puget Sound AVA and is one of Washington’s best-kept secrets!
 Each of Fletcher Bay’s distinct wines tell a unique story, and showcase their passion for making handcrafted limited quantity wines from grapes grown both on the Bainbridge Island and in Eastern Washington.
 You can read more about this Washington Winery on my previous post, Fletcher Bay Winery.

-Chef Jill and I would like to thank our November Drink In Life Book Club wine sponsor Fletcher Bay Winery for sharing their incredible wines.
+I would like to thank the November Drink In Life Books wine sponsor Fletcher Bay Winery for sharing their incredible wines.

 Albariño is a grape varietal that has incredible expressive potential that few winelovers can resist due to it’s citric acidity and flavors of plump ripe pears, apples and aromatic floral notes.